Your Tuesday Information - The New York Times | ExBulletin

 Your Tuesday Information – The New York Times

-President Kais Saied late Sunday said he was ousting the prime minister, suspending parliament and taking control of the country following massive anti-government protests over deepening health and economic crises.
+Kais Saied, Tunisia’s president, has sought to seize power from the rest of the government in what his political opponents denounced as a coup.
+He announced on Sunday that he was ousting the prime minister, suspending parliament and taking control amid massive anti-government protests over deepening health and economic crises.

-Saied’s takeover was seen as a major threat to the only democracy that emerged from the Arab Spring protests a decade ago.
-A major political party, Ennahda, called it a coup against Tunisian democracy and its constitution.
+With Syria, Yemen, and Libya untapped by the civil war, Egypt’s efforts for democracy suppressed by a counter-revolution, and protests in the Gulf states quickly extinguished, Tunisia was the only country to emerge from the Arab Spring revolutions with a democracy, if any. fragile.

-The country has suffered for years from high unemployment and economic paralysis and the pandemic has overloaded the health system.
-Tunisians are dying from Covid-19 at the highest rate in the Middle East and Africa.
+Saied did not appear to have been fully successful in taking control as of last night, as chaos engulfed the North African country.
+But many Tunisians expressed support and even joy, disappointed with an economy that never seemed to improve and increase coronavirus death rates.

 ARTS AND IDEAS